 It stands to reason that a similar increase in self-efficacy regarding sustainable practices could be fostered in employees if appropriate workplace supports are established.

 How to empower the inexperienced to act

-- Use modeling.
-Parents, educators, psychologists, doctors, and more often use behavior modeling to teach new skills.
+- Use modelling.
+Parents, educators, psychologists, doctors, and more often use behavior modelling to teach new skills.
 Companies can do the same when it comes to sustainability training through the use of instructional videos and demonstrations.
 Show employees how to engage in sustainable practices and highlight the benefits of doing so.
 To increase understanding and confidence, provide examples of both positive and negative behaviors.
 Then allow employees to create and act out their own practice scenarios.

 - Establish local experts.
 Identify the members of your organisation who are passionate about your company’s environmental and social goals.
 Then encourage conversations between these employees and those who are less knowledgeable about sustainability.
 Just as businesses work to establish brand ambassadors, you can create sustainability ambassadors.
-Perpetuate your desired norms by tapping into a network of individuals already invested in sustainable practices.
+Additionally, perpetuate your desired norms by tapping into a network of individuals already invested in sustainable practices.
 Provide opportunities for them to confidently deliver your message to other employees.